cyberbiont/vscode-profiles/README.md

 After this, the default profile will be automatically recognized and switched on.
 It will contain all extensions that you had installed up to this moment.
 You may rename this profile or delete it later when you create new ones.

+2. If you still have permission errors, consider running VS Code as **administrator**m, this will probably fix the problems.

 ## Commands